dbspringer/beerxml-plugin/readme.txt

 = 0.1 =

 * First cut, allows basic display of details, fermentables, hops, and yeast information in U.S. or metric units.

+== TODO ==

+Here's some stuff that would be nice to add in the near future:

+* Custom CSS definition.
+* Auto unit select.
+* Quick unit select.
+* BeerXML documents added to list of mime-types supported by the builtin uploader.